The time it costs for an international money transfer with a bank arrive to its destination is between almost instant and as long as 7 days.

 How you fund the transfer can have a big impact on whether you achieve your original value date or not.
 Card payments are often instantaneous whilst bank transfers can take longer.
 If you’re transferring under £100,000 in the UK you should be able to send via faster payment which is more instantaneous than CHAPS.
 Be careful as some banks have a lower faster payment limit and are directing customers to CHAPS when they shouldn’t be which guarantees same day delivery but could be after your payment cut off time.
 It’s also much more costly than a faster payment too.

 Additionally, some banks or FX companies can withhold a transaction for a variety of reasons.
 It could be that the details are incorrect or unclear, it may look suspicious and require more documentation, or it could simply be at the end of a long queue.

 The bottom line is that no company or bank is willing to guarantee the exact time at which money will be received by the recipient party.
+Even if your provider processes everything on their end as fast as possible there are various other stakeholders who could cause delays outside of their control.
 They can give you a rough estimate on how long it should take (some companies like TransferWise or Azimo are very clear when presenting this information online), but no one will be willing to pay compensation if the money is not received within a specified time.

 Thus, my best tip on this topic, whether you want a quick international money transfer or need to receive money from abroad in a hurry, is to be aware that there may be a delay for a variety of reasons, so allow at least four days for the money to reach its destination.
 Whether you are transferring money abroad for the purpose of property acquisition, mortgage payments, buying a car, or any other reason, make sure you tell the recipient party that you will try to make the payment instantly, but based on your experience, it may take up to four days to arrive.
 Better safe than sorry.